ShanksCS/Swiss-Cheese-Cloud-Storage-Solution/README.md

     - IP Address: (your machine’s IP address)
     - Port: 3389

+5. Login to the machine using the following credentials
+   - Username: root
+   - Passowrd: tiaspbiqe2r

-5. Wait for the Kali Machine to load then begin testing vulnerabilities using the Kali Linux tools.
+7. Wait for the Kali Machine to load then begin testing vulnerabilities using the Kali Linux tools.

 ## Requirements
 - Docker installed on the host machine